jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Marketing.md

 ---

 Are you sick of today's politics?
 The ranting and raving.
 The endless half-truths and memes that only serve to entrench already held beliefs.
 This books feels your pain.
-It's geared to the moderate middle who want politics to be about rationale problem-solving instead of a blame-fest.
+It's geared to the moderate middle who want politics to be about rationale problem-solving instead of a self-indulgent blame-fest.

 Solving pain is what this book is all about.

 To fight pain we humans develop things.
 We change government policies to direct our resources in better ways.
 We invent tools to solve our problems with lasting solutions.
 And, we learn new ideas to expand our minds.

-Whatever we develop, we do it to solve our pain points.
+Whatever we develop, we do it to solve our pain.

 Martial arts is a great example of this quest.
 Karate, kickboxing, wrestling, jiu-jitsu, judo, and boxing are our most famous self-defense disciplines.
 Each teaches techniques to subdue an opponent.
 When training and competing each discipline creates rules that say only their techniques are allowed; there's no kicking in a boxing match for example.